AP EXCLUSIVE: Trump owl habitat cuts used 'faulty' science

 A large-scale barred owl removal program is not in place and officials said the best science shows protecting older forests is critical.

-Environmental groups cheered the move but expressed frustration that about 200,000 acres (about 81,000 hectares) of previously protected habitat were excluded from the new rule.
+Environmental groups cheered Tuesday’s move but expressed frustration that about 200,000 acres (about 81,000 hectares) of previously protected habitat were excluded from the new rule.

 “In the past 20 years, there’s been accelerated loss of old-growth forest on state and private lands so it’s continued to lose habitat,” said Noah Greenwald, endangered species director for the Center for Biological Diversity.
-“With climate change threatening our forests … there’s just so many reasons to protect old-growth forest.”
+Climate change adds to the threats faced by forests, he said.

 In December, wildlife officials said continued declines in owl populations mean the owl merits a more critical listing as “endangered.”